martinwinther/lectiotoday/CLOUDFLARE_BUILD.md

 ### "No routes found" error
 Ensure `pages_build_output_dir = ".open-next"` is set in `wrangler.toml`.

+### Site shows 404 error after successful deployment
+This happens if the worker file isn't being executed.
+Make sure:
+1. The build script includes the `pages:fix-worker` step that renames `worker.js` to `_worker.js`
+2. The `_worker.js` file exists in `.open-next/` after building
+3. Cloudflare Pages recognizes files starting with `_` as Workers

 ### Functions not working
 Check that your D1 database bindings are correctly configured in `wrangler.toml`.